2019 Coke Zero Sugar 400

 The 2019 Coke Zero Sugar 400 was a Monster Energy NASCAR Cup Series race that was held on July 7, 2019 at Daytona International Speedway in Daytona Beach, Florida.
+Initially scheduled for 160 laps on the 2.5 mi superspeedway, the race – which had been delayed from July 6 due to rain – was shortened to 127 laps, due to rain and lightning.

-Contested over 127 of the scheduled 160 laps on the 2.5 mi superspeedway, it was the 18th race of the 2019 Monster Energy NASCAR Cup Series season.
-The race was postponed from Saturday, July 6 to Sunday, July 7, due to rain.
-20-year-old Justin Haley won the race, recording his first career Cup Series win and the first for Spire Motorsports after the race was called due to rain.
+The eighteenth race of the 2019 Monster Energy NASCAR Cup Series season saw Justin Haley – in his third Cup Series start – take his first Cup Series victory (and the first for Spire Motorsports) as he did not pit under a yellow flag period caused by a crash that involved approximately half the field, taking the lead from Kurt Busch, and the race never restarted due to the weather.

 Report

 Background

 Daytona International Speedway, the site of the race.

 The race was held at Daytona International Speedway, a race track located in Daytona Beach, Florida, United States.
 Since opening in 1959, the track is the home of the Daytona 500, the most prestigious race in NASCAR.
-In addition to NASCAR, the track also hosts races of ARCA, AMA Superbike, USCC, SCCA, and Motocross.
-It features multiple layouts including the primary 2.5 mi high speed tri-oval, a 3.56 mi sports car course, a 2.95 mi motorcycle course, and a .25 mi karting and motorcycle flat-track.
+In addition to NASCAR, the track also hosts races of ARCA, AMA Superbike, IMSA, SCCA, and motocross.
+It features multiple layouts including the primary 2.5 mi high speed tri-oval, a 3.56 mi sports car course, a 2.95 mi motorcycle course, and a 0.25 mi karting and motorcycle flat-track.
 The track's 180 acre infield includes the 29 acre Lake Lloyd, which has hosted powerboat racing.
 The speedway is owned and operated by International Speedway Corporation.

-The track was built in 1959 by NASCAR founder William "Bill" France, Sr. to host racing held at the former Daytona Beach Road Course.
+The track was built in 1959 by NASCAR founder Bill France Sr. to host racing held at the former Daytona Beach Road Course.
 His banked design permitted higher speeds and gave fans a better view of the cars.
 Lights were installed around the track in 1998 and today, it is the third-largest single lit outdoor sports facility.
 The speedway has been renovated three times, with the infield renovated in 2004 and the track repaved twice — in 1978 and in 2010.

 On January 22, 2013, the track unveiled artist depictions of a renovated speedway.
 On July 5 of that year, ground was broken for a project that would remove the backstretch seating and completely redevelop the frontstretch seating.
 The renovation to the speedway is being worked on by Rossetti Architects.
 The project, named "Daytona Rising", was completed in January 2016, and it costed US $400 million, placing emphasis on improving fan experience with five expanded and redesigned fan entrances (called "injectors") as well as wider and more comfortable seating with more restrooms and concession stands.
 After the renovations, the track's grandstands include 101,000 permanent seats with the ability to increase permanent seating to 125,000.
-The project was completed before the start of Speedweeks 2016.
+The project was completed before the start of Daytona Speedweeks 2016.